What is false self-employment and how can organisations prevent fictitious and hidden employment relationships?

 False self-employment and the DBA act

-What will enforcement look like after 1 January 2025?
+What doe enforcement look like in 2026?

 By following these steps, you can reduce uncertainty and approach any potential Tax Authority inspections with confidence.